Blakeney

 story of a group of German paratroopers who land in

-England during World War 2 and attempt to assassinate
+England during WW2 and attempt to assassinate

 Winston Churchill while he spends a weekend in North